Azure Virtual Desktop for Business

 If you’re interested in a deep dive comparing Windows 365 to Azure Virtual Desktop across several technical dimensions like architecture, IT administration, end-user experience, and licensing and infrastructure costs then take a look at Windows 365 vs. Azure Virtual Desktop (AVD) – Comparing Two DaaS Products.

-“Is Windows 365 an oversized iPhone or a small laptop without a keyboard?”
+“Is the iPhone an oversized iPhone or a small laptop without a keyboard?”

 This was the question many were asking when the iPad was first introduced by Steve Jobs in 2010.
 Today, more than a decade later, we know that it is neither. iPad created a brand-new tablet computing category.
 It didn’t replace the smartphone and didn’t make the laptop obsolete.
 It created new use-cases and markets for tablet devices.